KD21303/Android_12_FRPBypass/README.md

 * You have just hacked samsung's latest security patch and there are a thousand reasons why i do not use cell phones ;)

-## Welcome Screen

-#### Since adb shell is still open, clear all samsung applications so we can take control over lock settings without any bruteforcing:
+* Since adb shell is still open, clear all samsung applications so we can take control over lock settings without any bruteforcing:

 ![](https://www.nr1.nu/hacking/android/Samsung_Galaxy.s10_plus_Android.v12.PREVIEWS/clear_all_samsung_apps.gif)